• Keynote speakers •

 Registration for Permutation Patterns 2021 is free, but you must sign up in advance.
 Only registered participants will have access to the pre-recorded keynote addresses and login information for the synchronous panel discussions of contributed work.

-To register for the Permutation Patterns 2021 Virtual Workshop, please email email@example.com by 7th June, giving your name, affiliation and email address.
-Thanks.
+To register for the Permutation Patterns 2021 Virtual Workshop, please email email@example.com, giving your name, affiliation and email address.
+In order to help with future grant applications, please would you also provide:

 To submit an abstract, please prepare it according to the instructions given in the template: [link to LaTeX file, link to PDF file] and email both the LaTeX file and the PDF file to firstname.lastname@example.org by 31st May.
 We will aim to notify you regarding the acceptance of your abstract within a few days of submission.
 Thanks.